esimonetti/SugarDockerized/README.md

 ## Mac users notes
 These stacks have been built on a Mac platform, that is known to not perform well with [Docker mounted volumes](https://github.com/docker/for-mac/issues/77).
 Personally I run Docker on a Debian based minimal VirtualBox VM with fixed IP, running a NFS server.
 I either mount NFS on my Mac when needed or SSH directly into the VM.
-[The Debian Docker VirtualBox VM for Mac is available here](https://github.com/esimonetti/DebianDockerMac).
+[The Debian Docker VirtualBox VM for Mac is available here](https://github.com/esimonetti/DebianDockerMac) with its [latest downloadable version here](https://github.com/esimonetti/DebianDockerMac/releases/latest).